Types of patents explained

 Utility patent

-A utility patent protects how an invention works.
-It covers functionality, processes, systems, methods, machines, compositions and technical improvements.
+A utility patent protects how an invention works, covering functionality, processes, systems, methods, machines, compositions, and technical improvements.

 Examples of inventions that may qualify for a utility patent include: